taniydv/RISC-V-tapeout-Program-Week-2/README.md

 <img width="1854" height="469" alt="Screenshot 2025-10-03 105948" src="https://github.com/user-attachments/assets/c4a77417-b326-425c-9201-e9e1ee18e2fa" />

+* "I'm facing issue while compiling vsdbabysoc.v as the submodule rvmyth.tlv requires to be converted into .v file and even after using sandpiper-saas.
+It is showing error like line 238 end of string line, many more."
 ### Acknowledgement
 I'm grateful to the VSD team for this RISC-V core tapeout program.